AADC BYLAWS were approved on August 3, 2012; then signed by 2012 President, Paul Berger and 2012 Treasurer, Paulette Walter.

 Article VIII: Executive Board

-The Executive Board (the Board) shall be comprised of the five officers of the Club, as follows: the President, Vice President, Secretary, Treasurer, and Representative at Large.
-Each Board member shall have one vote.
+The Executive Board (the Board) shall be comprised of the five officers of the Club, as follows: the President, Vice President, Secretary, Treasurer, and Representative at Large and the Chairs of AADC’s Standing Committees (currently four Chairs) and our PCDP Representative.
+Each Board member and Chair shall have one vote.
+In the event a Committee has Co-Chairs, each Co-Chair shall have one-half vote.

 In order to be eligible to serve on the Board a member must be in good standing and have been a member for no less than three (3) months.